Medically reviewed by Drugs.com. Last updated on Mar 14, 2020.

 Some people with amyloidosis experience purpura — a condition in which small blood vessels leak blood into the skin, causing purplish patches.

-Anyone can develop amyloidosis.
-Factors that increase your risk include:
+Factors that increase your risk of amyloidosis include:

 - Other diseases.
 Having a chronic infectious or inflammatory disease increases your risk of AA amyloidosis.